Salzburg is just perfect for a weekend away. If you’re looking at where to stay in Salzburg, these are the best hotels for you!

 Also, the train station is only a 10-minute walk away, so much like with the hotel above, this is great for travellers with a short amount of time in Salzburg.

-Where are some of your favourite places to stay in Salzburg?
+What are some of your favourite hotels in Salzburg?
 Let me know in the comments below and I’ll add them to this blog post!

 Like this blog post?
 Then make sure you Pin it!